thecodechemist99/borgsnap/README.md

 normal remote borg destinations._

 _PRE_SCRIPT will run before taking a snapshot for each dataset.
-The example provided demonstrates how to run a command only for a specific dataset._
+The example provided demonstrates how to run a command only for a specific dataset.
+Specify the full path to the script._

 _POST_SCRIPT will run after taking a snapshot for each dataset.
-The example provided demonstrates how to run a command only for a specific dataset._
+The example provided demonstrates how to run a command only for a specific dataset.
+Specify the full path to the script.__

 *set -e was removed, this fork of borgsnap will continue running if a command fails*